Challenge your mind, body and soul while hiking the Kokoda Trail in New Guinea.

 5. The minimum age for this trip is 18 years old and bookings for minors, even if accompanied by a parent, cannot be accepted.

-6. A rucksack (to be carried by your porter, included in the trip price), day pack (to be carried by you), trekking poles and sleeping mat for use on the trek are all included in your trip cost.
+6. A rucksack (to be carried by your porter, included in the trip price), day pack (to be carried by you) are included in the trip cost.

-Our The Kokoda Track trips score an average of 4 out of 5 based on 1 review in the last year.
+Our The Kokoda Track trips score an average of 4.33 out of 5 based on 3 reviews in the last year.

 The most arduous, but ultimately satisfying trek I've undertaken.
 Porters incredibly helpful and attentive.
 The early starts are worth it to minimise trekking during hottest part of the day - so you'll often get to your overnight camp early afternoon but then you can bathe in the river & relax.
 Fantastic wartime history lesson..